neutron-project/form-bundle/README.md

 NeutronFormBundle
 =================
-The `NeutronFormBundle` adds some extra types to Symfony 2 Form Component.
+The `NeutronFormBundle` adds some extra form types to Symfony 2 Form Component.

 Features include: